Current State of Things (2024 Edition)

 What to Expect in 2024-25

-To be even better than they were this past season.
-Even if no roster changes occurred, it's reasonable to expect the Magic would improve internally as the young players continue to inch closer to their primes and are only beginning to scratch the surface of their potential.
-But that being said there is also money available to add key pieces to this roster.
-Goals such as 50+ wins, a top 3 seed in the East, and making (at least) the 2nd round of the playoffs are all completely realistic and attainable.
+Hopefully to be even better than they were this past season.
+Even if no roster changes had occurred, it's reasonable to expect the Magic would improve internally as the young players continue to inch closer to their primes and are only beginning to scratch the surface of their potential.
+But then factor in adding KCP and da Silva and goals such as 50+ wins, a top 3 seed in the East, and making (at least) the 2nd round of the playoffs are all completely realistic and attainable.

 The key piece to all of this is Paolo Banchero.
 There is no present or future for Orlando without him.
 While it is a team sport, every championship winning team needs a superstar to help lead them there.
 The Magic have not had one of that caliber since Dwight Howard until now.
 Banchero has had a meteoric rise in his first two seasons, winning Rookie of the Year in year 1, and then making the All Star team and leading Orlando to the playoffs in year 2.
 There's a world where he is a future MVP candidate who can help bring Orlando its first ever NBA Championship.